Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Switch geocode to json and improve error checking
+* If query limit is reached, stop making requests for a while
 * Added extra data inside job_feed
 * Few extra icons in font
 * Additonal hooks in single template